nPokemon/pump-fun-multi-wallet-bundel-SOL/README.md

 - 💰 Bundle Sell / Normal Rotation Sell at 100%, 75%, 50%, 25%
 - 😇 Additional feature of transferring all tokens from Sub Wallets to Master Wallet for a huge 💩🚽
 - 🪢 Seamless integration with <b>*Raydium*</b> buy/sell after token is graduated 🎓

-## Setup Guide 🛠
-- Download and extract the source code
-- Places your solana private keys into `data/pks.txt`
-- Open a cmd window and type `pip install -r requirements.txt`
-- Run the bot with `py multiwallet.py`